| |

 |

-Third conference of the church, Peter Whitmer
+Third conference of the church, is held at Peter Whitmer

 D&C